Windsor's weather, traffic and gas prices for Tuesday | CBC News

 Weather

-Mainly cloudy with 40 per cent chance of showers and risk of a thunderstorm.
-Fog patches dissipating this morning.
-The high is 27 C and the low is 19 C.
+Becoming cloudy this morning with a 40 per cent chance of showers late this afternoon and a risk of a thunderstorm late this afternoon.
+The high is 25 C and the low is 18 C.

 Cyclists